sgh185/sgh185.github.io/_pages/research.md

 ---

-## "Blended Systems" --- the Interweaving Project
+## "Blending" --- the Interweaving Project
 The numerous pieces of a computer systems stack (the compiler, the OS, the architecture, etc.) are usually considered as separate entities.
 What if these entities weren't strictly separated --- what if these pieces were